coffee2code/inject-query-posts/readme.txt

 * `$posts` (array)
 Array of posts to inject into the query object.

+* `$args` (array)
+Optional.
+Associative array of configuration options.
+Available options:
     * `$config` (array)
-Optional.
     Associative array of query object variables to directly set, and their values.

     * `$query_obj` (WP_Query|null)
-Optional.
     The query object to modify.
 If null, then the global wp_query object will be used.
 Pass a string or non-zero integer to have a new query object created and used.

     * `$preserve_query_obj` (bool)
-Optional.
     Should the query object be kept as-is prior to injecting posts?
 Default is false.
 If false, then the object is re-initialized/reset before post injection.

     * `$cache_posts` (bool)
-Optional.
     Update the posts in cache?
 Default is true.

 = Examples =